zzxwill/odps/intl.en-US/Quick Start/Run SQL.md

     on left.key=right.key;
     ```

-    Check the distribution of keys to view whether data skew happens when A joins B.
+    Check the distribution of keys to discover whether data skew happens when A joins B.

 -   **Group by skew**

-    The reason of group by skew is that the key  distribution of group by is uneven.
+    Group by skewing can be caused when the key distribution of group by is uneven.

-    Suppose the table A has two fields: key and value.
+    Suppose a table A has two fields: key and value.
 The data volume in the table is large enough, and the value distribution of key is uneven.
 Run the following statement:

     ```
     select key,count(value) from A group by key;
     ```

     You can see the long tail on the web console page.
 To solve this problem, you must set the anti-skew parameters before running SQL statement `set odps.sql.groupby.skewindata=true` must be added into the SQL statement.

 -   **Data skew caused by incorrect use of dynamic partitions**

-    Dynamic partitions of SQL in MaxCompute by default add a Reduce function, which is used to merge the same partition data.
+    Dynamic partitions of SQL in MaxCompute add a Reduce function by default, which is used to merge the same partition data.
 The benefits are as following.

-    -   Reduce small files generated by the MaxCompute and improve the efficiency of processing.
+    -   Reduce small files generated by MaxCompute and improve the efficiency of processing.
-    -   Avoid occupying a large amount of memory when a Worker output many files.
+    -   Reduce the memory occupied when a Worker outputs many files.
     When partition data is skewed, using the Reduce function lead to the appearance of long tails.
-The same data can only be processed by a maximum of 10 Workers, so large volume of data results in a long tails, for example:
+The same data can only be processed by a maximum of 10 Workers, so large volume of data results in long tails, for example:

     ```